 I got this book to help me learn how to draw croquis and design clothing.
 I am just blown away with how much is in it!
 So many illustrations that teach you how to draw different design elements and how to render various fabric types.
 And there are loads of information about fashion design.
 I highly recommend!

-However, that is an art in and of itself, and to speed things up for now I just use this sketchpad with a wide array of croquis already there.
-So now I can get right down to “designing” my outfits.
+However, that is an art in and of itself, and to speed things up for now I use this sketchpad with a wide array of croquis already there.
+So I can get right to the “designing” part.

-Eventually I would like to get these watercolor markers to help with rendering the designs more accurately but in the meantime I’m just using colored pencils.
+Eventually I would like to get these watercolor pencils to help with rendering the designs more accurately but in the meantime I’m just using colored pencils.

 I’m so excited about this book and I believe it is just what I need to help me build my wardrobe the right way.
 It’s a lot to read (but there are a lot of pictures ;)) and there are exercises that will require dedication and commitment, but I need to go through this process if I’m going to spend precious time sewing my wardrobe.

 The very first exercise is to photo-document your outfit choices for two weeks and record where you wore them, and then do some analysis after that.
 Since this is Me Made May, I have a head start because I’ve been snapping shots of my clothing choices already…at least some days.
 Posting an Instagram selfie every day started feeling a little awkward to me.
 I moved some to my stories and failed all together to photograph others.
 But I have a handful of pictures from the last two weeks and I will try and be more diligent for the rest of the month since it’s for this exercise now.